LegacyModdingMC/UniMixins/README.md

 ### Why are you using the Fabric fork of Mixin?
 Isn't this a Forge mod?

 The Fabric fork of Mixin is more actively maintained than the upstream fork, and has some extra fixes.
-Most of the Fabric fork's changes are not Fabric-specific, and the single class that is is functional without Fabric.
+Most of the Fabric fork's changes are not Fabric-specific.

 ### What do the "extras" do anyway?